 5% OFF your travel insurance

-Best COVID-19 Travel Insurance in 2021
+Best COVID-19 travel insurance in 2021

 Although Heymondo was the first to add COVID-19 travel insurance during the pandemic, other insurance companies quickly included clauses in their policies to address coronavirus.
+In fact, having COVID travel insurance is now a mandatory entry requirement in most destinations.

 Medical Expenses Paid Upfront